Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 However, when type 5s do feel comfortable and secure in a relationship, they can be incredibly loyal and committed partners.
 They are often excellent listeners and can offer valuable insights and perspectives to their partner.
 They also tend to be open-minded and non-judgmental, which can create a safe and accepting space for their partner to share their thoughts and feelings.

 Overall, relationships with type 5s can be rewarding and intellectually stimulating, but may require patience, understanding, and a willingness to give them the space they need to recharge and pursue their interests.
-[More on type 5](/blog/enneagram/5)
+[More on type 5](/blog/enneagram/enneagram-type-5)

-### Type 6 - The Loyalist
+### Enneagram Type 6 in Relationships

 Enneagram Type Sixes, also known as the Loyalists, are known for their sense of duty and loyalty towards others.
 They are excellent at predicting potential problems and preparing for them.
 In a relationship, Type Sixes tend to be very caring and supportive towards their partner.
 However, they may struggle with trust issues and may need reassurance from their partner that they are loved and accepted.
 They often seek a partner who is stable and reliable, and they may have a hard time feeling secure if their partner is unpredictable or inconsistent.